Envoy-Technology/.github/profile/README.md

 ## 🔒 3 - How do you access my content in a secure way?

-#### 1 - How we display content
-We stream directly from your CDN's servers and never host anything ourselves.
-We serve the content in our own player inside an webpage hosted by us, built on Shaka Player.
-Shaka Player has great performance, can handle large video streams (it's used by many streaming platforms).

-#### 2 - How we access your content in a secure way
+Unless you're using our hosting feature inside of Marketing Links, we don't host your content but stream directly from your CDN's servers.
--   We are pretty flexible when it comes to accessing Your content in safe way: we support several strategies: access token-based auth, header-based auth.
+- We are pretty flexible when it comes to authentication, and support several strategies: access token-based auth, header-based auth.
--   We also have a system of signed urls that, for your CDN can check and be 100% certain requests comes from Envoy.
+- We also have a system of signed URLs for your CDN can check and be 100% certain requests comes from Envoy.

-#### 3 - How we keep it secure while streaming it
-We're compatible with the DRM protection you have in place, you can give us 1 DRM certificate by DRM system (FairPlay, PlayReady, Widevine) for each video.
+- Finally, we're compatible with the DRM protection you have in place, you can give us 1 DRM certificate by DRM system (FairPlay, PlayReady, Widevine) for each video.

+---

+*👋 Say hi at info@envoy.is.*